freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/algorithms/implement-binary-search-method.md

 **Instructions:** Write a function `binarySearch` that implements the binary search algorithm on an array, recording the path you took (each middle value comparison) to find the target.

 The function takes a sorted array of integers and a target value as input.
 It returns an array containing (in-order) the middle value you found at each halving of the original array until you found the target value.
+If value not found, return "Value Not Found"

 For example, binarySearch([1,2,3,4,5,6,7], 5) would return [4,6,5].